Corb3nik/Corb3nik.github.io/_posts/inshack-2019/2019-05-04-bypasses-everywhere.md

 ## Bypassing CSP : Obtaining XSS on /admin

-Using the behavior mentionned above, we can obtain XSS on /admin like so :
+Using the behavior mentioned above, we can obtain XSS on /admin like so :

 1. Host a page with 2 iframes : one pointing to /admin and another pointing to /article
 2. Trigger the XSS on /article using the `top.admin_frame.setTimeout` callback parameter, which